SAGARGUPTA05/GYM_MANAGEMENT/README.md

   <br />

   <h2 align="center">Corefit - Fitness Website</h2>

-fF
-  Fitlife is a fully responsive fitness website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript and Firebase .
+  Corefit is a fully responsive fitness website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript and Firebase .